axel-paillaud/inventorio/README.md

 ![presentation-screenshot](https://github.com/axel-paillaud/vancraft/assets/85078268/cae0c9c4-6635-4131-ade3-adf57c230859)

 The site is available online here (wip).
-You have access to a demo account, please be **respectful** when editing data.
+You have access to a demo account, please be respectful when editing data.

+E-mail: `test@example.com` Password: `password`

 See here for local installation